-The HAP contract cannot be assigned to a new owner without the prior written consent of COC.
+The HAP contract cannot be assigned to a new owner without the prior written consent of the PHA.

-An owner under a HAP contract must notify COC in writing prior to a change in the legal ownership of the unit.
-The owner must supply all information as requested by COC.
+An owner under a HAP contract must notify the PHA in writing prior to a change in the legal ownership of the unit.
+The owner must supply all information as requested by the PHA.

 Prior to approval of assignment to a new owner, the new owner must agree to be bound by and comply with the HAP contract.
-The agreement between the new owner and the former owner must be in writing and in a form that COC finds acceptable.
-The new owner must provide COC with a copy of the executed agreement.
+The agreement between the new owner and the former owner must be in writing and in a form that the PHA finds acceptable.
+The new owner must provide the PHA with a copy of the executed agreement.